-Marvel at the aquarium above the entrance to the children's book section, and engage in free events like preschool story time and "Partners in Play" (a Monday morning play session for walkers to 5-year-olds, run by Forty Carrots Family Center).
+Marvel at the aquarium above the entrance to the children's book section, and engage in free events like preschool story time and "Partners in Play" (a weekly morning play session for walkers to 5-year-olds, run by Forty Carrots Family Center).
 Tip: Count how many species are swimming in the aquarium, hunt for a book on ichthyology and match the fish to the photos.

 South Florida Museum

 Snooty, the world's oldest manatee born in captivity, is this Bradenton museum's main draw.
 See the 67-year-old sea cow before stargazing in the Bishop Planetarium (which has a new Digistar 5 dual projection system that makes the astronomical shows brighter and crisper).
 Tip: The first Saturday of most months is family night, when the museum is open until 8 p.m. and admission is half price after 4 p.m.